 I’d recommend trying my recipe exactly at least once before deciding how you might want to tweak it, but again, feel free to slightly adjust the ingredients to get the texture you like best.
 (You can also adjust the cooking time slightly in either direction depending on whether you want it more moist or more solid and crisp).

-In addition I added zero calorie brown sugar (the kind made with erythritol and stevia).
-That makes this really sweet, so depending on your tastes, you might decide to leave out the brown sugar unless you like it really sweet like I do.
+With two sweeteners that makes this really sweet, so depending on your tastes, you might decide to leave out the brown sugar unless you like it really sweet like I do.
 Remember, the berries are sweet and most protein powders are also sweetened.

-My standard recipe is flour-free and I use protein powder, which acts a bit like flour as another dry ingredient, but also serves the purpose of turning this into a complete macro-balanced meal instead of a carb dominant recipe.
 You could make this without the protein, you’d simply have a more moist or liquid end product unless you added flour or more oats, or added another dry ingredient, or reduced the liquid ingredients slightly.

 I used a vanilla protein powder, and I’ve used both whey and whey-casein blends and both worked out well.
 Feel free to use whichever kind you prefer.

-I made this in an 8 X 8 square baking dish and it produced a fairly thick slice of baked oatmeal, especially when you use baking powder which makes it rise almost to the top of the dish.
+I made this berry protein bake in an 8 X 8 square baking dish and it produced a fairly thick slice of baked oatmeal, especially when you use baking powder which makes it rise almost to the top of the dish.
 I’ve used both ceramic and glass.
-Make a note that if you were to use a much larger dish, the batter would spread out more, you’d have thinner slices and you might have to re-assess the baking time.

-Thirty-five minutes at 375 is enough time for me, but check for doneness before deciding if you want to leave it in slightly longer (or if it might be done at 30 minutes).
-You can tell it’s done and ready to eat when the edges are slightly browned and the top is set or mostly set (It should be moist in the center but should not be jiggly.
-(Give the dish a shake and if the center is still liquidy, it is not done).
+You can tell it’s done and ready to eat when the edges are slightly browned and the top is set or mostly set.
+It should be moist in the center but should not be jiggly.
+Give the dish a shake and if the center is still liquidy, it is not done.
 Also remember, baking times can vary depending on the cookware and on the oven.

 The only downside of baked oatmeal is the time involved.
 This takes me 12 minutes for prep (10 if I’m speedy), then 30 minutes for baking.
 Most people also give it 5 minutes to cool before slicing and eating (so it sets a little more and cuts a bit more easily).